stovince/stock-regression-analysis/README.md

    pip install -r requirements.txt

 ## Experiments & Results
-Simple LR on MA_20
+- Simple LR on MA_20
 25/06/08
 R^2 = 0.00245, MSE = 0.000512, Coef = -7.39
-Short summary: No signal, prediction is flat at 0.
+No signal, prediction is flat at 0.

+- RandomForest on MA_5, MA_10 and MA_20
+25/06/08
+R^2 = 0.32, MSE = 0.00034
+Promising results, check for overfitting still required.